bqnguyen2002/Goku-Simulator/README.md

 1 = transformation into super saiyan 1

-*the controls below are only available when goku has transformed into a super saiyan*
+*the controls below are only available when goku has transformed into a super saiyan 1*

 0 - transform back into base form